stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Operations for subroutines and call stack management

-The JMP and branch instructions are very useful for controlling program execution, but there is a common programming construct that they do not support: the [subroutine](https://en.wikipedia.org/wiki/Subroutine).
-A subroutine is a sequence of instructions for performing some task, useful when we want to invoke that task at various points during program execution.
+The JMP and branch instructions are very useful for controlling program execution.
+But there is a common programming construct that they do not support: the [subroutine](https://en.wikipedia.org/wiki/Subroutine).
+A subroutine is a sequence of instructions for performing some task.
+It is useful when we want to invoke that sequence at various points during program execution.
 It is usually identified with a label.
-We could easily use a JMP instruction to start executing it, but what should happen at its end?
-We cannot JMP back because the subroutine could have been invoked from one of presumably many locations in the program code; we would not know which particular location to return to.
+We could use a JMP instruction to start executing it, but what should happen at the subroutine's end?
+We cannot JMP back because we could have invoked the subroutine from many possible locations in the program code.
+We would not know which particular location to return to.
 And what should happen when that subroutine itself invokes a subroutine?

-We need to be able to remember the value of the Program Counter when we enter a subroutine so that we can restore that value to the Program Counter on exit.
+We need to be able to remember the value of the Program Counter when we enter a subroutine.
+Doing so would allow use to restore that value to the Program Counter on exit.
 We also need to be able to do this in a nested fashion, to support calling subroutines from subroutines.

 The solution to this problem is a data structure called the [call stack](https://en.wikipedia.org/wiki/Call_stack).
 Being a stack it supports pushing values onto it and then popping them off.
-The call stack in the 6502 is implemented as a top-down stack, meaning that it grows downwards in memory rather than upwards.
+The CPU implements the call stack as a top-down stack.
+This means that it grows downwards in memory rather than upwards.
 One page of system RAM, from addresses `$0100` to `$01FF`, is assigned to it.
-(This is the page directly after the zero page.)
+(This is the page right after the zero page.)

-The Stack Pointer is used to keep track of the top of the stack.
-This register is only one byte in size, but it only needs to be because only one page is used for the stack; the MSB of any stack address will always be `$01`.
+The Stack Pointer keeps track of the top of the stack.
+This register is only one byte in size.
+This is okay because only a single page is used for the stack; the MSB of any stack address will always be `$01`.
 When a byte is pushed onto the stack, the Stack Pointer is decremented by one.
 When a byte is popped from the stack, the Stack Pointer is incremented by one.

 We _must_ initialise the value of the Stack Pointer at program start.
-This is done using the TXS operation that was summarised earlier in this post.
-Because the stack is a top-down stack, we have to initialise the Stack Pointer to the value `$FF`, which is the LSB of the address of the stack page's last byte:
+We do this using the TXS operation from earlier in this post.
+Because the stack is a top-down stack, we have to initialise the Stack Pointer to the value `$FF`.
+This is the LSB of the address of the stack page's last byte.

 ```asm6502
 ; Initialising the call stack: